1924 British Mount Everest expedition: First ascent speculation

 An argument against the possible summit claim is the long distance from high camp VI to the summit.
 It is normally not possible to reach the summit before dark after starting in daylight.
 It was not until 1990 that Ed Viesturs was able to reach the top from an equivalent distance as Mallory and Irvine planned.
 In addition, Viesturs knew the route, while for Mallory and Irvine it was completely unknown territory.
 Finally, Irvine was not an experienced climber and it is considered unlikely that Mallory had put his friend into such danger or would have aimed for the summit without calculating the risks.

-How and where exactly the two climbers lost their lives is still unknown, though Mallory's body was found in 1999.
+Despite the discovery of Mallory's body on 1 May 1999, exactly how and where the two climbers died is still unknown.

 Modern climbers who take a very similar route start their summit bid from high camp at 8300 m around midnight to avoid the risk of a second night on the descent or a highly risky bivouac without the protection of a tent.
 They also use headlamps during the dark, a technology which was not used by the early British climbers.